Machine Learning as a Flow Cont-ed: Kubeflow vs. Metaflow

-Cluster I am a big big fan of Kubeflow design that provides Kubernetes 'under the hood'.
-That solves many problems such as (1) deploy any cloud since k8s is an open-source (2) DevOps/MLOps familiarity and willingness to learn k8s (3) a significant amount of tools available for k8s monitoring from third parties
+Cluster I do like Kubeflow that provides Kubernetes 'under the hood'.
+That solves future problems such as deploying on any cloud, since k8s is open-source.
+Also DevOps is often familiar and willing to learn k8s, as well as there is a significant amount of tools available for k8s monitoring from third parties

-Communication between pipeline components (K) doesn't support communication between components besides exchanging files.
+Data exchange between pipeline components (K) doesn't support communication between components but operates files.
 In my personal opinion that the strongest Metaflow feature is data between components is just Python objects.

-Goal ... highly subjectively (M) provide Python-based Machine Learning workflows for running ML experiments at scale and reproducible (K) provides Docker-image-level Machine Learning workflows for running ML experiments at scale and reproducible In addition, Kueflow also runs the Kubernetes cluster.
-This turns Kubeflow into a powerful ML cluster.
+Goal ... highly subjectively (M) provides Python-level Machine Learning workflows for running ML experiments at scale and reproducible (K) provides Docker-image-level Machine Learning workflows for running ML experiments at scale and reproducible In addition, Kueflow also runs the Kubernetes cluster.
+This turns Kubeflow into a powerful Machine Learning cluster.

-Cloud (M) limited to AWS Batch and S3 (K) unlimited deployment GCP, Azure, anything that runs k8s.
+Cloud (M) locks in AWS Batch and S3 (K) unlimited cloud deployment such as GCP, Azure, anything that runs k8s.

-Serving via external tooling: (K) - AI Hub and TFX at Google Cloud Platform, (M) - Sagemaker/AWS for (M)
+Model Serving via external tooling: (K) - AI Hub, or TFX at Google Cloud Platform (M) - Sagemaker/AWS for (M)

-Horizontal scaling (K) is a Kubernetes cluster with powerful support for adding nodes and deployment monitoring TFX or custom (M) AWS ECS
+Horizontal scaling (K) is a Kubernetes cluster with powerful support for scaling and monitoring (M) AWS ECS

-Costs Subjectively, but I tend to think that similar computational loads on Google cloud will cost less compared to AWS.
+Costs Subjectively, but I tend to think that similar computational loads on Google Cloud Platform may cost less compared to AWS.

-(K) Not locking a particular cloud provider: abstracts out open-source Kubernetes and Airflow/other Orchestration.
+Kubeflow: not locking in a particular cloud provider: abstracts out open-source Kubernetes and Airflow/other Orchestration.
 However, using TensorFlow Extended (TFX) will lock into Apache Beam, provided as Dataflow at Google Cloud Platform.
 (M) currently locks in AWS Sagemaker/S3/Batch